swiftlettech/smart-sweeper/README.md

 [winston](https://github.com/winstonjs/winston) | MIT

-[The SmartCash Insight Explorer API](https://insight.smartcash.cc) is used to check the current block count and to get information about project addresses.
+[The SmartCash Insight Explorer](https://insight.smartcash.cc) is used to check the current block count and to get information about project addresses.